 1) Why are Danish toys so cute?

 I know how excited you all are to learn along with me about Danish design!
 And to get you even more excited, I have provided you with this adorable photo of toy Danish penguins, Scotties, and elephants to illustrate the fact that Danish design is characterized by primary colors, simple clean lines, and functionality.
-Also I really want to pinch that green elephant’s face.

 2) Why is LEGO special?

 The museum really sold Lego as a progressive toy both because there are no rules for playing with it and because the building sets are meant to be appropriate for both boys and girls.
 (As evidenced by that apple-cheeked little Cotterpin Doozer-in-training pictured above.)
 I never liked playing with Lego as a kid myself, but as a teacher I do think that they are great for encouraging kids to build and experiment.

 3) Um, what is this crazy bike?